Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 295 should theoretically be a small bit faster than the Geforce GTX 680 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 295 will be 16% faster than the Geforce GTX 680 in general, due to its higher bandwidth. (explain)

-Texel RateThe Geforce GTX 680 is much (more or less 40%) more effective at texture filtering than the GeForce GTX 295. (explain)
+Texel RateThe Geforce GTX 680 should be much (more or less 40%) better at texture filtering than the GeForce GTX 295. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison